puneet4840/Computer-Networking/README.md

 HTTP uses TCP protocol to send or receive the data.

-It is a Stateless protocol it means when a user sends a HTTP request to the server then the server does not store any information about the user machine.
+It is a Stateless protocol it means when a user sends a HTTP request to the server then the server does not store any information about the user machine by default.

 **HTTP Methods**